elzoido/node-red-contrib-cycle/README.md

 Multiple nodes may be used in the same flow without interfering with each other.

 Sending a message with msg.reset set, will stop that flow and the next message will be routed to the first output.

+Sending an integer value with msg.skip will use that value to increment the internal counter (default: skip = 1).
+So with msg.skip = -1 it will cycle backwards.